open-dynamic-robot-initiative/open_robot_actuator_hardware/mechanics/general/robot_calibration.md

 ## Calibration Tools
 <img src="images/calibration_tools_1.jpg" width="500">

-* we use 3d printed calibration tools to align the legs in the zero position and to determine the correct offsets from the index position for each joint
+* we use 3d printed calibration tools to align the legs in the zero position
+* this helps to determine the correct offsets from the index position for each joint
 * steel pins that fit into the screw heads of the actuator modules are used to align the segments

 <img src="images/calibration_tool_8dof_1.jpg" width="400">